 - Our firm has helped injured accident victims in Ohio for over 50 years.
 We have the experience and resources to tackle even the most complex brain injury claims.

 Brain injuries are always serious.
-You could have extremely high medical bills, significant pain and suffering, or a loved one with permanent brain damage.
+You could have extremely high medical bills, significant pain and suffering, memory loss, or a loved one with permanent brain damage.
 Do not risk your future by attempting to handle your injury claim alone.
 Hiring a lawyer is the only way to ensure the strongest case possible.
-A lawyer can fight for top compensation from the negligent party through special resources and strategies.
-You can spend time on healing and recovery while your attorney defends your right to fair reimbursement.
+Our Columbus brain injury lawyers can fight for top compensation from the negligent party through special resources and strategies.
+You can spend time on healing with the help of a medical professional while our attorneys handle your brain injury claim.

 No two brain injuries are identical.
 Each patient will experience unique signs and symptoms depending on factors such as which part of the brain has the injury, patient age, and overall health.
 However, doctors can determine treatment plans and prognoses by identifying the type of brain or head injury.